Music Opportunities FAQ

 Yes, it is possible for enrolled college students to add the Bachelor of Music portion as part of the double degree program.
 We call this “Change of Divisional Status.”
 Students interested in adding the conservatory degree will need to audition for entry using the same audition and screening requirements as other Bachelor of Music applicants, and complete the Change of Divisional Status application process.
 Please keep in mind that acceptance into the conservatory is competitive and only a small number of college students are accepted each year.
 Interested students should contact the applied faculty within their chosen area soon after arriving as a college student to discuss the best way to prepare.

 In nearly all cases, current college students would complete the Change of Divisional application in fall semester, audition in spring semester, and should they be accepted, enter the following year with double degree status (Ex. complete the application fall semester of their first year, audition in the following spring semester, and enter in their second year as double degree).
 Exceptions to this are possible, but unlikely.
 It is possible that you can take certain conservatory classes in your first semester as a college student.
-A Change of Divisional Status can be done within the first or second year enrolled and still complete both degrees within the maximum 5-year timeline.
+A Change of Divisional Status into the double degree program can only be done within the first or second year enrolled in order to complete both degrees within the maximum 5-year timeline.
 After the second year, students would require special permission to apply for the double degree program.

 What does the new music minor entail?
 What are interdivisional minors/programs?